cea-hpc/modules/doc/source/module.rst

  modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

-.. subcmd:: aliases

- List all available symbolic version-names and aliases in the current :envvar:`MODULEPATH`.
-All directories in the :envvar:`MODULEPATH` are recursively searched in the same manner than for the :subcmd:`avail` sub-command.
-Only the symbolic version-names and aliases found in the search are displayed.

- .. only:: html

-    .. versionadded:: 4.0

-.. subcmd:: use [-a|--append] directory...

- Prepend one or more *directories* to the :envvar:`MODULEPATH` environment variable.
-The ``--append`` flag will append the *directory* to :envvar:`MODULEPATH`.

- Reference counter environment variable :envvar:`MODULEPATH_modshare<\<VAR\>_modshare>` is also set to increase the number of times *directory* has been added to :envvar:`MODULEPATH`.

-.. subcmd:: unuse directory...

- Remove one or more *directories* from the :envvar:`MODULEPATH` environment variable if reference counter of these *directories* is equal to 1 or unknown.

- Reference counter of *directory* in :envvar:`MODULEPATH` denotes the number of times *directory* has been enabled.
-When attempting to remove *directory* from :envvar:`MODULEPATH`, reference counter variable :envvar:`MODULEPATH_modshare<\<VAR\>_modshare>` is checked and *directory* is removed only if its relative counter is equal to 1 or not defined.
-Otherwise *directory* is kept and reference counter is decreased by 1.

-.. subcmd:: refresh

- See :subcmd:`reload`.

-.. subcmd:: reload

- Unload then load all loaded *modulefiles*.

- No unload then load is performed and an error is returned if the loaded *modulefiles* have unsatisfied constraint corresponding to the :mfcmd:`prereq` and :mfcmd:`conflict` they declare.

- .. only:: html

-    .. versionadded:: 4.0

-.. subcmd:: purge

- Unload all loaded *modulefiles*.

 .. subcmd:: clear [-f]

  Force the Modules package to believe that no modules are currently loaded.
 A